skjkanchan/OSProject3/devlog.md

 a.
 I am now ending this project session.
 I was able to create a header class for the index file as well as a node class.
 Inside the node class, I wrote toByte and fromByte methods to convert integers into 8-bit ints with big endian byte orders, and convert them back and put them in a Node.
 Next project section I can hopefully start on the B-Tree class itself now that I have a lot of its parts coded.

 # May 11 10:53am
 a.
 I am now starting a new project session.
 Going into this session, I now have a better understanding of how the file implemenattion works.
 I understand now the logic of creating a B-Tree when creating a file.
+This means I will need to finish the B-Tree implementation before I do the command functions because all B-Tree operations are necessary for those functions.
 Other than that I dont have any new thoughts.
 b.
 This project session I plan to finish the B-Tree class and use that to finish the create function.

+# May 11 1:10pm
+a.
+I am still in the same project session, but now I have made lots of progress on my B-Tree implementation.
+I created the B-Tree class and added some operations like insert and search.
+Now that my B-Tree is basically complete I can go on to work on the command functions.
+b.
+For the next part of the project session, I plan to work on the command functions, specifically create, insert, and search.